 The 5th Preventing Overdiagnosis Conference will be held at the Centre des congrès de Québec from August 17th to August 19th 2017.

-Preventing Overdiagnosis is gathering of likeminded scientists coming together to share opinions ideas and solutions to the growing problem of overdiagnosis and overtreatment and how best to tackle to burden of overdiagnosis in today’s Health Care system.
+Preventing Overdiagnosis is a gathering of likeminded scientists coming together to share opinions, ideas and solutions to the growing problem of overdiagnosis and overtreatment and how best to tackle the burden of overdiagnosis in today’s health care system.